100 Notable alumni of

 -

-Eddie S. Glaude Jr. is an American academic.
-He is the James S. McDonnell Distinguished University Professor of African American Studies at Princeton University, where he is also the Chair of the Center for African American Studies and the Chair of the Department of African American Studies.
-He is the author of the 2020 book Begin Again, which is about James Baldwin and the history of American politics.
+Eddie S. Glaude Jr. is an American academic, author, and pundit.
+He is the James S. McDonnell Distinguished University Professor of African American Studies at Princeton University.
+He chaired Princeton's Center for African American Studies from 2009-2015, and continued in the position from 2015-2023 as it expanded to its current form, the department of African American Studies.

 -